 - Parish Councils

-- Faith and belief Groups

 - Citizens' Advice Bureau

-- Primary Care Trust
+- Clinical Commissioning Group

-- Trade associations including; Ladbrokes, William Hills, Coral, Gala, Independent bookmakers within SCDC area and other trade representatives as becoae apparent in due course.
+- Trade associations including independent bookmakers within SCDC area and other trade representatives as become apparent.

 PART A

 2. The Licensing Objectives

 In exercising most of their functions under the Gambling Act 2005, licensing authorities must have regard to the licensing objectives as set out in section 1 of the Act.
 The licensing objectives are: